forestgrape/coronavirus/index.md

 * (-)ssRNA := Single stranded RNA, + sense
 * dsDNA-RT := gapped DNA

 However only dsDNA forms are able to encode all proteins for their entire metabolism and do photosynthesis on todays earth.
-All forms using one of the other storage options are thus dependent on dsDNA form and as introduced below called [viruses](#virus).
+All forms using one of the other storage options are thus dependent on dsDNA form and as defined below are called [viruses](#virus).

-> A *gene* denotes a piece of storage which encodes a protein.
+> A *gene* denotes a piece of storage which encodes a single protein.

-Practically genes are sequences of DNA or RNA which are transcribed to
+So genes are sequences of single/double stranded DNA or RNA which are transcribed to positive stranded RNA which in turn can be translated to proteins.

 ### Interactions between different Forms
 Nearly all forms of life are dependent on other forms of life in one way or another.
 Mostly they need substances for their metabolism which are only produced by other forms of life: